Tirupati–Amravati Express

 The 12765 / 12766 Tirupati–Amravati Express is a Superfast train belonging to Indian Railways connecting Tirupati in Andhra Pradesh with Amravati in Maharashtra.

 Route & halts

 Tirupati, Pakala, Piler, Madanapalle, Kadiri, Dharmavaram, Anantapur, Dhone, Kurnool, Mahabubnagar, Kacheguda, Nizamabad, Hazur Sahib Nanded, Purna, Akola, Badnera, Amravati.

 Traction

-It is hauled by a Vijayawada Loco Shed-based WAP-4 diesel locomotive on its entire journey.
+It is hauled by a Vijayawada Loco Shed-based WAP-4 Electric locomotive on its entire journey.

 Direction reversals

 The train reverses its direction twice at;